istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 ### Sidecar CPU and memory usage

 Since the sidecar proxy performs additional work on the data path, it consumes CPU and memory.
-In Istio 1.24, with 1000 http requests per second containing 1 KB of payload each,j
+In Istio 1.24, with 1000 http requests per second containing 1 KB of payload each
 - a sidecar proxy with 4 worker threads consumes about 27% CPU and 61 MB of memory.
 - a waypoint proxy with 2 worker threads consumes about 41% CPU and 57 MB of memory
 - a ztunnel proxy consumes about 7% CPU and 12 MB of memory.